 New freelancers, watch out for jobs that encourage newbies to bid because most of such jobs are easy to do and usually demand less of the freelancer.
-Such jobs help freelancers gain popularity, confidence and experience that enables them work on higher leveled ones.
+Such jobs help freelancers gain popularity, confidence, and experience that enables them to work on higher leveled ones.

 2. Jobs with low pay